 The bonds are special limited obligations of the Port Authority, and the principal and interest and any premium on the bonds are payable solely from pledged receipts and are not otherwise an obligation of the Port Authority.
 The bonds are not secured by any other obligation of the Port Authority or by the pledge of any general revenues of the Port Authority raised by taxation or otherwise, and do not constitute a debt or pledge of faith and the credit of the Port Authority or the State of Ohio or any political subdivision or agency of instrumentality thereof.

-The bonds are payable as follows only from the funds pledged to secure the bonds:
+Principal of the TIF bond and the Lease bond are payable as follows only from the funds pledged to secure the respective bonds: